googs0/third-octave-visualizer/README.md

-### Groups FFT (Fast Fourier Transform) bins into IEC-style 1/3-octave bands (25 Hz to 16 kHz), with optional A-weighting and peak-hold caps.
+### Groups FFT bins into IEC-style 1/3-octave bands (25 Hz to 16 kHz), with adjustable A-weighting and peak-hold caps.

 ## Features
 - 29 standard 1/3-octave bands